0xAX/linux-insides/interrupts/interrupts-2.md

 ENDPROC(protected_mode_jump)
 ```

-where `in_pm32` contains jump to the 32-bit entrypoint:
+where `in_pm32` contains a jump to the 32-bit entry point:

 ```assembly
 GLOBAL(in_pm32)